foundry-vtt-community/wiki.js/setup/linux-installation.md

 ## System Setup
 We will now install the necessary software to run and manage Foundry behind a reverse proxy.
 This includes:

-* nodejs, required to run Foundry itself
+* `nodejs`, required to run Foundry itself
-* caddy, the webserver that will be used as a reverse proxy
+* `caddy`, the webserver that will be used as a reverse proxy
-* pm2, the process manager that will keep Foundry running
+* `pm2`, the process manager that will keep Foundry running
-* unzip, the utility used to decompress the Foundry installation zip archive
+* `unzip`, the utility used to decompress the Foundry installation zip archive
-* nano, the text editor used to edit configuration files
+* `nano`, the text editor used to edit configuration files

 >To continue, you must be using a non-root user with `sudo` access.
 If that is not the case, please review the steps in [User Setup](#user-setup). {.is-info}